Preparing your pet for fireworks season

 Some dogs do not know where to escape and for these individuals, you need to create somewhere for them to hide.
 It is best to choose a room that is naturally quiet and has minimal numbers of windows.
 It is best to prepare the refuge as far ahead of the firework event as you can.
 Your dog must always be able to get to this place whenever he is frightened.

 - Install a Dog Appeasing Pheromone (ADAPTIL) diffuser in your home, preferably close to or inside the dogs hiding place.
 This is a device that looks like an air freshener that you plug into a wall socket.
 It produces a smell that is like a chemical that your dog’s mother used to calm her puppies.
-Available through vets it should be left operating 24hrs a day and if possible installed a couple of weeks before a known event.
+It should be left operating 24hrs a day and if possible installed a couple of weeks before a known event.
 ADAPTIL makes dogs feel much more relaxed and confident when they might otherwise be stressed.

 - Put in lots of blankets for your dog to dig and burrow in, preferably placed in a corner where the dog has already tended to dig or hide.
 Include an old, unwashed piece of clothing e.g. woolly jumper, so that your dog can smell your scent and feel comforted by your indirect presence.